English Defence League 'took Bristol bomb threat seriously'

 Mrs Gower said the organisation decided bomb threats should always be reported to police after the incident on the M1.

 Earlier, Samuel Green, prosecuting, told the court Mahmood told police who came to his home: "Yes.
 Hands up.
 Just for a laugh.
 They've got a march.
-I've put on a bomb threat."'Inconvenience and panic'
+I've put on a bomb threat."

 He said the defendant claimed he got the idea for the bomb threat after he saw a news item about the bomb found in a car on the motorway.